 Here's what happens when you catch a wolf eel and try to hang on for the picture.

-The wolf eel is not your average catch when out for a day of fishing, in fact it's really not a true eel, but a fish.
-This is partly due to the fact the they have a pectoral fin behind their head, essentially making them a long, skinny fish.
+The wolf eel is not your average catch when out for a day of fishing.
+In fact, it's really not a true eel, but rather a fish.
+This is partly due to the fact they have a pectoral fin behind their head, essentially making them a long, skinny fish.

-So what happens when an angler makes a rare catch of one?
+So, what happens when an angler catches one of these rare creatures?
 Well, you take some pictures, that's what.
-But don't expect this 'fish' to take kindly to that fact and just sit still for the photo-op.
+But don't expect this "fish" to take kindly sit still for the photo-op.

-All we'll say is that it's a good thing for video, because this is one wolf eel that's not too happy about being pulled from the water.
+All we'll say is that it was a good thing, as this wolf eel isn't too happy about being pulled from the water.
 Enter an enterprising fisherman named Tanner to try and make it all work with a fish that's as greasy as a stick of butter.

 Good luck with that, Tanner.